Top 10 Wisconsin Freshmen Season Review (2015-2016)

-Otto drops considerably after his fist high school season which saw him spend the most time at 138, then bump to 152 for the State series as his teammates dropped down.
+Otto moves after his fist high school season which saw him spend the most time at 138, then bump to 152 for the State series as his teammates dropped down.
 Despite the bump he still qualified for State, going 0-2.
-Since high school season ended Josh has been active winning Dominate the Dells and placing at USAW Folkstyle Nationals.
+Since high school season ended Josh has been active winning Dominate in the Dells and placing at USAW Folkstyle Nationals.
 While Otto did fall significantly, we wouldn’t be surprised to see him make a big jump in the next year.

 9. Jon Bailey D1 106 (Sparta) Previous: 2

 Another wrestler who ended up taking a big drop.
 Not really because he had a bad season, but because some others had a better season.
 Bailey ended up 4th in the WIAA State tournament, losing in OT to Dentino (Arrowhead) in the semis and then to childhood foe Eric Barnett (Hortonville) in the 3rd place match.
 Hopefully we will see Jon wrestle a lot in the spring/summer.

 8. Macey Kilty D3 106 (Stratford) Previous: 7

 Kilty was on the verge of making history as the first female to win a WIAA State title, but Ryan Anderson (Clear Lake) would score a few turns and foil her attempt.
 Despite the loss Kilty had an outstanding season capped with a girls National title at both the Cadet and Junior level, Macey will be a force for years to come.

 7. Eric Bauer D2 120 (Kewaskum) Previous: UR (UnRated)